scarlett-de/Zoomcamp_hw/Homework4/Answers_hw4.md

 ## Question 4: dbt Macros and Jinja

+If model_type == 'core', it must use DBT_BIGQUERY_TARGET_DATASET.

+If model_type is anything else, it tries DBT_BIGQUERY_STAGING_DATASET but will always fall back to DBT_BIGQUERY_TARGET_DATASET if DBT_BIGQUERY_STAGING_DATASET is not set.

-the below statements are true to the models using it:
+Therefore, the below statements are true to the models using it:

 Setting a value for DBT_BIGQUERY_TARGET_DATASET env var is mandatory, or it'll fail to compile